gl-inet/docs4.x/docs/tutorials/openvpn_server.md

 OpenVPN is an open-source VPN protocol that makes use of virtual private network (VPN) techniques to establish safe site-to-site or point-to-point connections.

-GL.iNet routers have pre-installed OpenVPN Client and Server.

 We recommend WireGuard over OpenVPN because it is much faster.
 For setup a WireGuard Server, please check out [here](../wireguard_server).

 ---